-- Wash the microplate with an automatic washer as reported previously (section I.3). - Pipette 100 μl Enzyme Conjugate into each well, except A1+B1 blanking wells, and cover with the sealer.
+- Wash the microplate with an automatic washer by delivering and aspirating 350 μl/well of diluted washing solution as reported previously (section I.3). - Pipette 100 μl Enzyme Conjugate into each well, except A1+B1 blanking wells, and cover with the sealer.
 Check that this red coloured component has been dispensed in all the wells, except A1 and B1.